-In addition to their right of appeal, applicants will be offered the opportunity to be placed on a waiting list.
-This waiting list will be maintained in order of the oversubscription criteria set out below and not in the order in which applications are received or added to the list.
+In addition to their right of appeal, applicants will also be given details regarding waiting lists.
+Waiting lists will be maintained in order of the oversubscription criteria set out below and not in the order in which applications are received or added to the list.
 Waiting lists for admission will operate throughout the school year.
 The waiting list will be held open until the last day of the summer term.
 Inclusion on the school's waiting list does not mean that a place will eventually become available.